normhcho/machinelearning_finalproject/prediction_lifting.md

     ##  [1] B A B A A E D B A A B C B A E E A B B B
     ## Levels: A B C D E

-Both models show the same results, which gives me more confidence that the models will yield the correct answers.
+Both models show the same results, giving me more confidence that the models will yield the correct answers.